joyfullservice/msaccess-vcs-addin/CONTRIBUTING.md

   * _*When creating the commit, please select only the files that reflect the actual changes you are proposing.
 It is usually not necessary to include auto-generated files that don't include substantive or intended changes._
 * **Push** your branch up to your cloned repository.
 * Make a **pull request** to the upstream project!
 Be sure to clearly describe what you did and why in the pull request.
 This will allow reviewers to better understand why your PR should be merged.
-* Make PR on the `dev` branch: it's the most active. `Master` branch PRs should be limited to critical bug fixes (and should also be addressed in `dev`, too).
+* Pull requests should target the `dev` branch, where most active development takes place. `Master` branch PRs should be mainly limited to Wiki changes.
+Critical bug fixes can be cherry-picked over to the `master` branch if needed.
 * *Tip: If you have many different types of changes to propose, please use different pull requests for each of them.
 That will be easier to review and implement them individually.*

 Thank you again for your support for the Microsoft Access development community!!